Please Thank Amplical for

-RF Cafe visitor Bob D. sent me this Mayan Apocalypse Weather Forecast graphic.
-Is this great
+RF Cafe visitor Bob D. sent me this

-to ask your doomsdayer friends to assign you all their worldly goods today since they won't
+ends.
+Don't forget to ask your doomsdayer friends to assign you

-planning (send to
+end-of-the-world planning (send to

 December Magazine Articles

 The engineering magazines have posted their December issue articles

 online now.
 Here are a few you might be interested in reading.